-The GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
+The GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements No. 67 and No. 68.
 The Statement establishes accounting and financial reporting requirements by employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement No. 68.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2015, except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement No. 68, which are effective for fiscal years beginning after June 15, 2016.
-Earlier adoption is encouraged.
 This Statement did not have a material effect on the Department's financial statements.

 The GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 The Statement replaces GASB Statement No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 The Statement addresses the financial reports of defined benefit other postemployment benefit plans that are administered through trusts that meet specified criteria.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2016.
-Management has not yet determined the effect this Statement will have on the Department's financial statements.
+This Statement did not have a material effect on the Department's financial statements.